-I have a PostgreSQL source database that I want to migrate to a target Amazon Relational Database Service (Amazon RDS) for PostgreSQL source database.
-What are some best practices I can use to migrate from one PostgreSQL database to another using AWS Database Migration Service (AWS DMS)?
+I want to use AWS Database Migration Service (AWS DMS) to migrate my PostgreSQL source database to an Amazon Relational Database Service (Amazon RDS) for PostgreSQL source database.
+What are best practices I can use to migrate from one PostgreSQL database to another?

 Short description

-Before you take a backup, you must get a marker to instruct your AWS DMS task where to begin migrating changes from.
+Before you take a backup, get a marker to instruct your DMS task where to begin the migration changes.

-On the source PostgreSQL database, run these queries to create and determine the current LSN.
+On the source PostgreSQL database, run the following query to create the replication slot:

 SELECT * FROM